Workforce, training and education

 Looking to train in Rehabilitation Medicine?
-The East Midlands offers a high level of expertise in neurological, spinal cord injury, amputee and musculoskeletal rehabilitation, a quality and varied training programme and unique teaching and research opportunities.
+The East Midlands offers a high level of expertise in neurological, major trauma, amputee and musculoskeletal rehabilitation, a quality and varied training program and unique teaching and research opportunities.
+The East Midlands is home to the largest Major Trauma Centre in the UK and the National Rehabilitation Centre (NRC).

 Why you should train in Rehabilitation Medicine in the East Midlands

-As well as basic training, you will benefit from a superb range of specialist learning opportunities at a range of locations.
-Whether it is level one in patient neuro-rehab in Leicester, functional electrical stimulation in Derby, amputee rehabilitation in Nottingham the Young Adults and Learning Disability Team in Derby, you'll be exposed to a wide range of specialties in some of the country's top hospitals.
+You will benefit from a superb range of specialist learning opportunities at a range of locations.
+Whether it is level one inpatient neuro-rehab in Leicester, functional electrical stimulation in Derby, amputee rehabilitation in Nottingham the Young Adults and Learning Disability Team in Derby, you'll be exposed to a wide range of specialties in some of the country's top hospitals.

 Superb transport links to the rest of the UK and beyond